lrgamito/lrgamito/README.md

-Hello!
+### Hello World!

-- 🏷️ IT Analyst focus in systems integration and BI.
+- 🏷️ IT Analyst focus in systems integration and Business Intelligence.
-- 📖 Currently learning Python and RobotFramework
+- 📖 Currently learning Python and Machine Learning.

 ##